smasonuk/falken-vector-tui/README.md

 During Ask:

-- The question and selected source chunks are sent to the configured `/chat/completions` endpoint.
+- The question and retrieved source chunks are sent to the configured `/chat/completions` endpoint.
+- If you enable whole-document attachment for selected Ask sources, the full text of those selected documents is sent to the chat endpoint instead of retrieved chunks.
 - Agent mode may perform several retrieval/tool steps before the final answer.

 During Search: